 Just arrived and new to Paleo?
 Read the previous post, What’s So Good About Fat?
 And Why You Want to be a Fat Burner, as well as the posts under the Paleo FAQ tab on the menu bar.
 Many of those posts also come with Free Printables.

-- They’re very stable whien exposed to air, heat and light, which makes them the healthiest choice for cooking.
+- very stable when exposed to air, heat and light, which makes them the healthiest choice for cooking

-- Saturated Fats are essential for cell membranes, are an optimal source of fuel and contain large amounts of essental fat-soluble vitamins including K2, A and D.
+- contain large amounts of essental fat-soluble vitamins including K2, A and D

 Good Sources of Saturated Fat include Butter, Clarified Butter or Ghee, Duck fat, Lard (pig fat) Tallow (beef fat).
 Animal products like tallow, lard and butter also contain good amounts of Monounsaturated Fats.